Deciding on the best camera for Milky Way photography can be overwhelming.

 Best Milky Way camera lenses

-Your camera doesn’t really matter if you don’t use the best Milky Way camera lens.
+The camera you use doesn’t really matter if you don’t use the best Milky Way camera lens.

 A good Milky Way lens will allow you to make the most of your camera features, something you really need because of the challenging conditions of shooting the Milky Way.

 Using a wide-angle lens for Milky Way photography is important since the galactic center spreads in a line across a great portion of the sky.
-For this, you can use both prime lenses and wide-angle zoom lenses.
+For this type of photography, you can use both prime lenses and wide-angle zoom lenses.

 Although prime lenses provide higher quality, I personally prefer zoom lenses because they offer more versatility.